Wedding Filming Articles

 When the best man comes up to hand over the rings and proceeds to then stand in front of the camera.
 Often the registrar will inform him not to do this, but pre-warning the best-man will mean the videographer won’t have to move to capture the ring shot.

 When you walk back down the aisle.
-One of the best shots of the day the new bride and groom walking down the aisle, however all your guest want a piece of the action as well.
+One of the best shots of the day the new bride and groom walking down the aisle, however all your guests want a piece of the action as well.
 Guests will often step into the middle of the aisle to get a shot with their phone of the happy couple, unfortunately this will mean them appearing in your photographs and film instead of you!!
 Let the register tell your guests that they may take photos of you signing the register but otherwise to please wait until after the ceremony.
 This will enable them to enjoy your day and get the shots they want, but to also stay out of the professionals way.

 Pre-warn the people making a reading or speech that they will be being filmed and wearing a recording device.
 We are used to finding the important people and mining them up however If they know to come and ask for one, it will enable us to concentrate on getting on with recording the day, instead of tracking people down.